 According to the U.S. FDA, “ugly” produce is fruits and vegetables that have physical imperfections but are not spoiled or rotten.
 Many shoppers pass over this produce in favor of more attractive-looking fruits and veggies, but you can buy these so grocery stores don’t throw them out.

-There are ways for you to utilize fruits and veggies that might not be appealing to the eyes in your daily meal prep.
+In this case, looks are only skin-deep.
+There are plenty of ways for you to utilize fruits and veggies that might not be appealing to the eyes in your daily meal prep.
 For example, blending these products together into a smoothie will result in a nutritious and tasty drink, and it won’t matter what the fruit looked like beforehand.

-The U.S. EPA states that different produce must be stored in different ways for it to remain ripe.
-For example, several fruit products, such as bananas and tomatoes, give off natural gases that will make other nearby produce spoil.
+The U.S. EPA says – and you probably know from experience – that different produce must be stored in different ways for it to stay fresh.
+For example, some types of fruit, such as bananas and tomatoes, give off natural gases that will make other nearby produce spoil.
 For that reason, the EPA suggests storing these products by themselves.

 Another way you can make your food last longer is by storing it in the freezer.
-The FDA states that freezing items like fruit, bread and meat can preserve them until you are ready to use them for your meal prep.
+The FDA says freezing items like fruit, bread, shredded cheese and meat can preserve them until you are ready to use them for your meal prep.

-Jillian Kubala of Healthline says that you can go a step further by placing prepared meals in the freezer.
+Jillian Kubala of Healthline offers this tip: Going a step further by placing prepared meals in the freezer.
 When you’re ready to indulge in your favorite culinary dish, simply take it out of the freezer and heat it up.

 Having a well-stocked fridge is always a benefit for meal prep.
 On the other hand, having an overstocked fridge can quickly lead to products going bad.
 The FDA suggests designating a section of your fridge for food products that you know are about to go bad.
 That way, you’ll be tempted to use those products first, and they won’t go to waste.

-Kubala also states that reusing leftovers is another great way to reduce food waste.
+Reusing leftovers is another great, obvious way to reduce food waste.
 If you end up throwing out the leftovers from a dinner you had a few nights ago, that’s not only food wasted, but money as well.

 Consider finishing off a meal the night after you purchased or prepared the meal in the first place.
 If you don’t feel like having the same meal twice in a row, simply store your leftovers in the freezer to save them for later.